Banking + Infrastructure

 Our banking and finance lawyers are experienced in advising on both domestic financing and cross-border transactions.
 Most have practised in other jurisdictions across Europe, Asia and the United States, as well as in-house with our clients.
 Our banking and finance lawyers regularly act for lenders, borrowers, arrangers and investors, and understand the different commercial drivers in any financial transaction.
 This means we are able to anticipate key legal and commercial issues likely to arise in any transaction and guide our clients through them.

 We are one of the few firms in Australia that have strong relationships with, and are approved counsel for, all four major Australian trading banks and maintains strong relationships with all of the major global investment banks active in Australia; this gives us a unique insight into these institutions’ individual approaches and requirements, and also allows us to operate seamlessly for any party.

-Our lawyers work closely with our Corporate Advisory team to provide integrated advice and transaction management.
+Our banking and finance lawyers work closely with our Corporate Advisory team to provide integrated advice and transaction management.
 We also partner with our Competition and Regulation group for clients who need advice in these areas.

 - Acquisition and leveraged finance: Advising on the debt aspects of corporate mergers and acquisitions, as well as leveraged and management buyouts.

 - Corporate finance: Advising on investment-grade IPO facilities, transactional, working capital, leasing and trade finance facilities.